Safety

 - Were the measures resulting from the risk assessments appropriate?

-- Do you know the appropriate way of using this protective equipment?
+- Do you know the appropriate way of using this personal protective equipment?

 Safety Education Academy for Construction (SEAC)

-The SEAC was launched in order to prevent accidents involving visitors and construction workers at our company sites.
+The SEAC was permanently established in order to help prevent serious accidents involving visitors and contractors at our sites.

-Since fiscal 2024, the training has been provided for our affiliates as well.
+Since fiscal 2024, the training has been expanded to include our affiliates as well.

 Comments from participants